 [He loves her] directly without problems or pride:

 His love is not defined or plagued by exterior problems or those which he might create for himself.
-So far the speaker has presented his love with this person as very singular.
+So far, the speaker has presented his love for this person as very singular.
 It does not exist in any other place.
-In the third line of the stanza though he states that he loves her this way because he doesn’t know how else to love.
+In the third line of the stanza, though, he states that he loves her this way because he doesn’t know how else to love.
 This makes his participation in the relationship more important and actually goes against the previous statement about pride.
 He is clearly proud of his own fidelity and purity of heart.